LeanneCodes/GinTopia_NEW/README.md

 * CSS3 Jigsaw Validator – No errors found

-* Pep8 – No errors.
-Used "Black" python formatting to override line issue for code in settings.py and manage.py that went over the 79 character point.
+* Pep8 – No errors found on python files except on settings.py and env.py.
+This is due to keys and urls that cannot be split to conform to the 79 character rule.

-* JShint – No errors except for config.js
+* JShint – No errors found
+    * Owl Carousel
+        * There is only one function in this file.
+        * It takes no arguments.
+        * This function contains 2 statements.
+        * Cyclomatic complexity number for this function is 1.
+    * EmailJS
+        * There are 3 functions in this file.
+        * Function with the largest signature take 1 arguments, while the median is 1.
+        * Largest function has 2 statements in it, while the median is 2.
+        * The most complex function has a cyclomatic complexity value of 1 while the median is 1.

 * Heroku works correctly as planned across Google Chrome, Safari, Microsoft Edge and Mozilla Firefox